This week, the rehabilitation of the most extreme of the New Left groups — the Weather Underground — entered a new stage.

 In a 90-minute video interview with the New York Times, Redford was asked by the Times‘ David Carr what his motivation was for making the film.
 His answer was most revealing:

 I was at the time very sympathetic to the Weather Underground, and I thought that their cause was just.

 Redford clearly regards them as they themselves claim, as simply militant anti-war activists.
 Redford said that despair regarding their inability to end the war forced them to move in a new direction, and that “I disagreed with their turn to violence,” which he, like Ayers and Bernardine Dohrn do today, blames on the U.S. government — which they argue on a daily basis unjustly killed and harmed more people than they ever did.

-Indeed, in the film itself the Sarandon character — obviously based on Kathy Boudin — says essentially that, giving the same rationale that Ayers has given in scores of interviews.
+Indeed, in the film the Sarandon character — obviously based on Kathy Boudin — says essentially that, giving the same rationale that Ayers has given in scores of interviews.

-Just today, Ayers again proceeded to offer a whitewash of his and the Weather Underground’s record, in a softball interview titled “Bill Ayers Uncensored” that appears on The Daily Beast/Newsweek website.
+Just today, Ayers again proceeded to offer a whitewash of his and the Weather Underground’s record, in a softball interview titled “Bill Ayers Uncensored” that appears on the Daily Beast/Newsweek website.

-Ironically, in the very first issue of The Daily Beast, Tina Brown opted to open it with a tough anti-Ayers essay by Paul Berman, who called Ayers “the stupidest man in America, politically speaking; always is, always was.”
+Ironically, in the very first issue of the Daily Beast, Tina Brown opted to open it with a tough anti-Ayers essay by Paul Berman, who called Ayers “the stupidest man in America, politically speaking; always is, always was.”
 To those who claimed he was just an anti-war and civil rights activist, Berman correctly wrote: